dorkamotorka/ebpf-labs/labs/inspecting-ebpf-using-bpftool-43dfa319/index.md

 #### Listing and Inspecting eBPF Programs

-View detailed information about eBPF programs.
-It allows you to retrieve attributes like which user loaded the eBPF program and when has it been loaded, or if it is attached or not.
+You can use `bpftool` to view detailed information about eBPF programs.
+This includes attributes such as which user loaded the program, when it was loaded, and whether it is currently attached.

 ```bash
 sudo bpftool prog list # Shows all eBPF programs currently loaded into the kernel, regardless of whether they are attached to a hook or not.